slimtoolkit/slim/README.md

 4. Run `docker-slim`:

-  `./docker-slim build --http-probe my/sample-node-app` <- run it from the location where you extraced the docker-slim binaries (or update your PATH env var to include the `docker-slim` bin directory)
+  `./docker-slim build my/sample-node-app` <- run it from the location where you extraced the docker-slim binaries (or update your PATH env var to include the `docker-slim` bin directory)

   DockerSlim creates a special container based on the target image you provided.
 It also creates a resource directory where it stores the information it discovers about your image: `<docker-slim directory>/.images/<TARGET_IMAGE_ID>`.

+  By default, `docker-slim` will run its http probe against the temporary container.
+If you are minifying a command line tool that doesn't expose any web service interface you'll need to explicitly disable http probing (by setting `--http-probe=false`).

 5. Use curl (or other tools) to call the sample app (optional)